andrewkibet/Jcompose/JCompose/README.md

 To add a list of items (names) to the "Shop" tab, we can modify the HorizontalPager content for the "Shop" tab to display a list of items using a LazyColumn.

+Steps to Add Items to the "Shop" Tab:
+Create a list of items for the shop.
+Display the list in the "Shop" tab using LazyColumn in the HorizontalPager.